aleixmorgadas/mocks-fakes-spies-and-stubs-kata/README.md

 - Java 8
 - Gradle
-- An IDE, I would suggest IntelliJ
+- An IDE, I would suggest IntelliJ.
+For IntelliJ users, check that you are using the latest version

 ## Setup Environment